twosigma/beakerx/launcher/electron/README.md

 gradle makeInstaller -P version=0.29.2 -P arch=x64
 ```

-The 'version' parameter determines the version of electron that will be used to build your application.
-You can use any
+The 'version' parameter determines the version of electron that will be used
+to build your application.
+You can use any version available at
-version available at https://github.com/atom/electron/releases.
-The 'arch' parameter determines the architecture of the
+https://github.com/atom/electron/releases.
+The 'arch' parameter determines the
-Electron build.
-Acceptable 'arch' parameters are 'x64', 'ia32' and 'arm'.
+architecture of the Electron build.
+Acceptable 'arch' parameters are 'x64',
+'ia32' and 'arm'.
+You can also omit the 'version' and 'arch' parameters.
+Their
+default values are '0.29.2' and 'x64', respectively.

 Currently there are no Linux installers.